CaptainAweYeah/IPme/README.md

-A tool to easily submit ipconfig output for tech support through email *design is not very pretty ATM btw*
+A tool to easily submit ipconfig output for tech support *design is not very pretty ATM btw*

-Future plans:
-This is more of a test to see how ipconfig comes through in email. the main idea is for a full diagnostic list to be sent in the future

-Current issue:
-SMTP currently requires an app password for emails with 2FA, which I may set up a "Remember me!" style password setup for
+This is only the client side code.
+Currently all that is needed is the support IP address (to be encrypted with a code in th future)